Search

 The fine-tuning code and pre-trained ViT models are available on the GitHub of the Google Research team.
 You find them here.
 The ViT models were pre-trained on the ImageNet and ImageNet-21k datasets.

-In the following, we highlight some of the most significant vision transformers that have been developed over the years.
-They are based on the transformer architecture, which was originally proposed for natural language processing (NLP) in 2017.
+In the following, we highlight some of the most significant vision transformers developments over the years.
+These developments are based on the transformer architecture, originally proposed for natural language processing (NLP) in 2017.

 DateModelDescriptionVision Transformer?